Fuzzy dark matter soliton core hosting a supermassive black hole as a dense low-mass perturber in strong gravitational lensing: Introduction

 \section{Introduction}

 The observation of the distribution of dark matter at the small scale provides an important clue to the nature of dark matter \cite{2017ARA&A..55..343B}.
 Strong gravitational lensing serves as one of the most powerful methods to constrain the dark matter distribution at the very small scale.
 Recently, by making use of the so-called gravitational imaging technique \cite{2005MNRAS.363.1136K}, Refs.~\cite{2025NatAs...9.1714P,2025MNRAS.544L..24M} claim the significant detection of a dark object, which perturbs the observed shape of the lensed arc, with the mass of $\sim 10^6M_\odot$ toward the strong lens system JVAS B1938+666, with the significance of $\sim 26\sigma$.
-The mass profile of the perturber is studied in detail in Ref.~\cite{2026arXiv260102466V}, which concludes that the mass profile of the perturber is best fitted by a two component model consisting of a point-mass object and an extended object with a nearly constant surface density out to a truncation radius of $\sim 140$~pc.
-It is argued that the mass profile does not resemble that of any known astronomical object, and may be explained by self-interacting dark matter with the large effective cross-section of $\gtrsim 800~\mathrm{cm}^2\mathrm{g}^{-1}$ \cite{2026arXiv260102466V}.
+The mass profile of the perturber is studied in detail in Ref.~\cite{2026NatAs..10..440V}, which concludes that the mass profile of the perturber is best fitted by a two component model consisting of a point-mass object and an extended object with a nearly constant surface density out to a truncation radius of $\sim 140$~pc.
+It is argued that the mass profile does not resemble that of any known astronomical object, and may be explained by self-interacting dark matter with the large effective cross-section of $\gtrsim 800~\mathrm{cm}^2\mathrm{g}^{-1}$ \cite{2026NatAs..10..440V}.
 The detection of a similarly compact perturber in another strong lens system \cite{2021MNRAS.507.1662M,2025MNRAS.540..247E} may suggest that such dark compact perturbers are ubiquitous.

 In this paper, we argue that the mass profile of the $\sim 10^6M_\odot$ perturber in JVAS B1938+666 can be naturally explained in the fuzzy dark matter (FDM) scenario \cite{2000PhRvL..85.1158H,2014NatPh..10..496S,2014PhRvL.113z1302S}.
 In this scenario, the point mass and the extended components are explained by a supermassive black hole (SMBH) and a soliton core, respectively.
 We discuss parameters that reproduce the observed mass profile.
 While Ref.~\cite{2025ApJ...991L..27L} also discusses a soliton core as a possible origin of dense perturbers in strong lens systems, our analysis differs from Ref.~\cite{2025ApJ...991L..27L} in that we consider the effect the SMBH that can significantly affect the mass profile of the soliton core.
+We also note that, while Ref.~\cite{2025ApJ...991L..27L} analyze the same strong lens system JVAS B1938+666, they focus on the higher mass perturber with the mass of $\sim 10^9M_\odot$.